 Physical education and all-round fitness for our pupils is given strong emphasis.
 The school site provides an extensive hard play surface and a large playing field along with two multi-purpose school halls.
 All pupils have at least two PE lessons a week, with specialist sports coaches used for some aspects of the P.E. curriculum.
 The children also have opportunities to compete in inter-ship competitions and to represent the school in a number of sports including football, dodgeball, netball, squash, cricket and athletics.

 The school has a whole-school network and Internet connection is available in every classroom and shared teaching area.
-Interactive whiteboards are used across the school to enhance the learning environment.
-We have computing facilities which enable all pupils to have whole class computing teaching sessions, in addition to their access to the computing resources within the classroom.
+Interactive whiteboards are used across the school as a tool for teaching and learning and to enhance pupil experience where relevant.

 Computing is a vital tool in the modern world and pupils are encouraged to develop their skills in all aspects of the curriculum.
 We believe that computing is a tool which should be readily accessible to pupils at point of need, wherever this arises.